 If you have a passion for creating music and want to produce music to a professional standard, then this 1 A Level equivalent course is for you!

-General entry criteria applies and relevant experience will be required.
+You'll need to meet the entry criteria for your chosen pathway and relevant experience will be required.

 You’ll explore a range of production techniques through topics including: